nabeelfahmi12/AutoNeuro-Documentation/docs/ForDevelopers/MethodsforModelbuilding.md

 3.4 − Now, it will assign a class to the test point based on most frequent class of these rows.

-### Naïve Baye’s
-[Naïve Bayes classifiers](https://scikit-learn.org/stable/modules/naive_bayes.html) are a family of simple "probabilistic classifiers" based on applying Bayes' theorem with strong (naïve) independence assumptions between the features.
-They are among the simplest Bayesian network models.
-But they could be coupled with Kernel density estimation and achieve higher accuracy levels.

-Naïve Bayes classifiers are highly scalable, requiring a number of parameters linear in the number of variables (features/predictors) in a learning problem.
-Maximum-likelihood training can be done by evaluating a closed-form expression, which takes linear time, rather than by expensive iterative approximation as used for many other types of classifiers.

 ## Model selection criteria: